-In 2023, Canadian Natural rolled-out a mandatory computer-based training program on the Code for all Directors, Officers, employees (permanent and part-time), contingent workers and consultants.
+In 2024, Canadian Natural continued to utilize a mandatory computer-based training program on the Code for all Directors, Officers, employees (permanent and part-time), contingent workers and consultants.
 This training is required to be completed annually, and all employees and contingent workers must verify that they are in compliance with the Code at the end of the training.
 Every staff member is expected to remain current with the Code and any amendments that may be made from time to time.

-During 2023, we also developed and implemented specific internal training and awareness materials on the Act.
+During 2024, we also continued to implement specific internal training and awareness materials on the Act.
 It was mandatory for staff in key roles involved in corporate procurement and supply chain activities within the Company to complete this specialized training.
-This training now forms part of the onboarding education for new personnel involved in corporate procurement and supply chain activities within the Company.
+This training continues to form part of the onboarding education for new personnel involved in corporate procurement and supply chain activities within the Company.